MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/02-OpenAI-Create-Resource.md

 1. Take a moment to read through the **System message** text that's provided.
 This tells the model how to act as the user interacts with it.

-1. Locate the textbox in the chat area and type **Summarize what Generative AI is and how it can be used**.
+1. Locate the textbox in the chat area and enter **Summarize what Generative AI is and how it can be used**.
 Select <kbd>Enter</kbd> to send the message to the model and have it generate a response.

 1. Experiment with other prompts and responses.
-For example, type **Provide a short history about the capital of France** and notice the response that's generated.
+For example, enter **Provide a short history about the capital of France** and notice the response that's generated.

 <a id="update-env-file"></a>
 ### Update the Project's `.env` File